ric2b/Vivaldi-browser/chromium/docs/website/site/getting-involved/bug-triage/index.md

-                    a comment saying that the bug is being closed due to lack of response and that a new bug should be filed with the requested information if it’s still reproducible, then close the bug as WontFix.
+                    a comment saying that the bug is being closed due to lack of response and that a new bug should be filed with the requested information if it’s still reproducible, then close the bug as "Won't Fix (Obsolete)".
-        *   Otherwise, add the Needs-Feedback label if it’s not already there.
+        *   Otherwise, add the Needs-Feedback hotlist if it’s not already there

 ## Creating reduced test cases